 - Support for international configurations

-- Delivered with all software licenses; cost includes one day of setup and two days of onsite training
+Domestic delivery with all software licenses; cost includes one day of setup and two days of domestic, onsite training.

 To order the PTMT, see the price list and request for quote form.